gofair-foundation/fsr_qualification/CONTRIBUTING.md

 1. Add your name and ORCID

-2. Add the FSR long name, the FSR thing URI and the FSR nanopub URI
+2. Add the FSR long name and the FSR thing URI

 3. Add all URIs of duplicate(s) if they exist using the *Check Duplicates API*